Suzuki Early Childhood Education (SECE)

-Suzuki Early Childhood Music is a weekly 50 – 60 minute class for children and a ‘grown up’.
+Suzuki Early Childhood Education is a weekly 50 – 60 minute class for children and a ‘grown up’.
 The music classes follow a 2 week program (with variations).
 A teacher leads the class in singing, dancing, twirling, chanting, stomping, tip-toeing, clapping, counting, taking turns, reading, exploring pitch and rhythm on baby/child-friendly instruments, and listening to classical music.

 Group 1: children aged 0 – 3years of age (approx)